-Oil drilling receives an additional depreciation benefit from the ability to expense dry holes.
-One can view dry holes as part of the cost of drilling a successful well.
-This tax provision raises the effective value of the depreciation deductions for oil rigs.
-Technology, however, has reduced the percentage of dry holes.
-In 1960, 40 percent of all wells drilled were dry holes.
-By 2004, that percentage had fallen to 12 percent reducing the tax advantage of dry hole expensing.18
+the percentage of dry holes.
+In 1960, forty percent of all wells drilled were dry holes.
+By 2004, that percentage had fallen to twelve percent reducing the tax advantage of dry hole expensing.18

 While not energy capital explicitly, motor vehicles have a significant impact on energy consumption and depreciation rules treat different types of motor vehicles very differently.
 Clean fuel vehicles may be expensed up to limits (ranging from \$50,000 for trucks or vans with gross vehicle weight exceeding 26,000 pounds to \$2,000 for motor vehicles weighing less than 10,000 pounds).
-Clean fuel vehicles include vehicles that burn natural gas, LNG, LPG, hydrogen, electricity, gasohol (if at least 85 percent alcohol) and certain hybrid electric vehicles.
+Clean fuel vehicles include vehicles that burn natural gas, LNG, LPG, hydrogen, electricity, gasohol (if at least 85% alcohol), and certain hybrid electric vehicles.

-Passenger cars, SUVs and pickup trucks used in a small business can have very different depreciation treatment.
+Passenger cars, SUVs, and pickup trucks used in a small business can have very different depreciation treatment.
 Small businesses are allowed a section 179 deduction of up to \$100,000 per year in capital expenses (subject to phase-out rules).
 The section 179 deduction is limited for motor vehicles in certain ways.
 First, passenger vehicles and light trucks with a gross vehicle weight of 6,000 pounds or less are treated as listed property and subject to annual depreciation deduction limits arising from luxury passenger car rules written in the Deficit Reduction Act of 1984 (PL 98-369).
-These vehicles must be depreciated over a five year period with specified annual depreciation caps.19 The luxury vehicle limits are such that any passenger car costing more than \$13,860 and any light truck costing more than \$15,360 will have a recovery period longer than the standard five year recovery period for motor vehicles.
+These vehicles must be depreciated over a five-year period with specified annual depreciation caps.19 The luxury vehicle limits are such that any passenger car costing more than \$13,860 and any light truck costing more than \$15,360 will have a recovery period longer than the standard five year recovery period for motor vehicles.
 Second, small businesses purchasing SUVs weighing more than 6,000 pounds (but not more than 14,000 pounds) can expense \$25,000 and depreciate the balance over five years using double-declining balance rules.
-Table 5.4 illustrates how the various depreciation rules affect the after-tax price for a small business owner in the top personal income tax bracket choosing among three new 2005 vehicles each costing \$30,000.
-The passenger car must be written off over 21 years as opposed to 19 years for the light SUV and six years for the heavy SUV.
-The differences in depreciation treatment raise the price of the passenger car and light SUV by 13 and 10 percent respectively relative to the heavy SUV.
+Table 4 illustrates how the various depreciation rules affect the after-tax price for a small business owner in the top personal income tax bracket choosing among three new 2005 vehicles each costing \$30,000.
+The passenger car must be written off over 21 years as opposed to 19 years for the light SUV and 6 years for the heavy SUV.
+The differences in depreciation treatment raise the price of the passenger car and light SUV by 13 and 10% respectively relative to the heavy SUV.